marcglasberg/fast_immutable_collections/README.md

 The reason it's **faster** than [kt_dart][kt_dart] is that it creates immutable collections by internally saving only the difference between each collection, instead of copying the whole collection each time.
-This is transparent to the developer, which doesn't need to know about these implementation details.
+This is transparent to the developer, who doesn't need to know about these implementation details.
 Later in this document, we provide benchmarks so that you can compare speeds
-(and you can also run the benchmarks yourself).
+— and you can also run the benchmarks yourself.

 <p align="center">
   <img src="benchmark/assets/demo.gif" alt="Benckmarks GIF" />
 </p>

 <p align="center">
-  <sub>The <a href="benchmark/example/"><code>benchmark_example</code></a> app for comparing this package's collections to others.
+  <sub>The <a href="benchmark/benchmark_app/"><code>benchmark_app</code></a> app for comparing this package's collections to others.
 Use it preferably in <em>release mode</em>.</sub>
 </p>

 [built_collection]: https://pub.dev/packages/built_collection